ibm-cloud-docs/containers/vpc_nlb.md

 1. [Deploy your app to the cluster](/docs/containers?topic=containers-deploy_app#app_cli).
 Ensure that you add a label in the metadata section of your deployment configuration file.
 This custom label identifies all pods where your app runs to include them in the load balancing.

 2. Create a configuration YAML file for your Kubernetes `LoadBalancer` service.
 In the YAML file, specify the `service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type` annotation as either `"public"` or `"private"`.
-The `annotations` section in the example file includes only some of the available annotations.
+The `annotations` section in the example file includes only some available annotations.
 For a complete list of required and optional VPC NLB annotations, see [Annotations and specifications](#vpc_nlb_annotations).

     To make your VPC NLB easily identifiable, consider naming the service in the format `<app_name>-vpc-nlb-<VPC_zone>`.
     {: tip}